 If the workflow's publishing setting is set to Public, anyone with the URL can access it.
-When accessed, a Public workflow open its Start page.
+When accessed via its unique URL, a Public workflow open its Start page.
 You can then run through the workflow until completion.

 If the publishing setting is set to User Group/Invitation Required, only invited users or users given access via a user group can run the workflow using the unique URL.

 If the publishing setting is set to Registration Required, any user with the URL can access the workflow.
-However, they must set up an AUTTO account to run the workflow.
+However, they must set up an AUTTO account first.

 For more information on publishing settings, see Creating a Workflow.

 You can start using User Group/Invitation Required and Invitation Required workflows once you have logged on to the User Application.